Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Ability to focus and pay attention, such as “spacing out” or inability to complete tasks.

-- Visual perception, such as not being able to differentiate contrast, not detecting movement, or even trouble with orientation.
+- Visual perception, such as not being able to differentiate contrast, not detecting movement, or trouble with orientation.

-Diagnosing Delirium vs. Dementia
+Diagnosing Delirium and Dementia

-Types of Delirium vs. Dementia
+Types of Delirium and Dementia

 - Dementia with Lewy bodies